ehsanez89/zena-store-react-nodejs/README.md

 https://github.com/ehsanez89/zena-store-react-nodejs/blob/master/contributing.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+By contributing your code, you agree to license your contribution under the terms of the Apache License 2.0.
+All files are released with the Apache License 2.0.